samsy12/Predicting-journal-of-publication-from-title-of-research-paper/README.md

 ## Training DiscoGAN
 ----------------

-Run the cells in the notebook (model) in order.
+Run the cells in the notebook (model.ipynb) in order.

 ----------------